frox-ag/dpm-json/README.md

 ### List operations

 dpmJson allows to use many List operations.
-To verify if a attribute is of tyle List, add *.isList()* after your attribute chain.
+To verify if a attribute is of type List, add *.isList()* after your attribute chain.
 This will return a boolean.
 ```
 dpmJson.read(jsonObj).myList.isList() // true
 dpmJson.read(jsonObj).myMap.isList() // false